VOA Broadcasting in Hausa to Africa

 Programs and Features

-Taskar VOA (“Treasure Basket”) is a weekly 30-minute youth-driven TV magazine focusing on current affairs, religion, technology and entertainment.
+Taskar VOA is a weekly 30-minute youth-driven TV magazine focusing on current affairs, religion, technology and entertainment.

-Yau Da Gobe (“Today and Tomorrow”) is a daily 30-minute show targeting women and youth, with a strong online and on-demand presence.
+Yau Da Gobe is a daily 30-minute radio show targeting women and youth, with a strong online and on-demand presence.

-Taka Mai Wuya (“Political Crossfire”) is a weekly radio program that presents opposing views on different current issues in the Hausa region.
+Tsaka Mai Wuya is a weekly 10-minute radio program that presents opposing views on different current issues in the Hausa region.

-Ciki Da Gaskiya (Anti-Corruption Program) is a weekly feature exposing individual, group and government corruption in the region.
+Ciki Da Gaskiya is a weekly 10-minute radio feature tracking individual, group and government corruption in the region.